Breaking Bad (franchise)

-Breaking Bad is a neo-Western crime drama franchise created by American filmmaker Vince Gilligan, primarily based on the television series Breaking Bad (2008–2013) and Better Call Saul (2015–2022), and the film El Camino: A Breaking Bad Movie (2019).
+Breaking Bad is an American neo-Western crime media franchise created by Vince Gilligan, primarily based on the two television series, Breaking Bad (2008–2013) and Better Call Saul (2015–2022), and the film El Camino: A Breaking Bad Movie (2019).
 The fictional universe is sometimes informally referred to as the "Gilliverse".

-Breaking Bad revolves around chemistry teacher turned-methamphetamine drug lord Walter White (Bryan Cranston) and his former student and fellow cook/dealer Jesse Pinkman (Aaron Paul).
-Better Call Saul follows criminal lawyer Jimmy McGill / Saul Goodman (Bob Odenkirk), whom Walter and Jesse eventually hire in Breaking Bad, and former police officer turned-criminal enforcer and cleaner Mike Ehrmantraut (Jonathan Banks), who becomes associated with all three over the course of both series.
-El Camino: A Breaking Bad Movie focuses on Jesse after the events of Breaking Bad.
-Gilligan believes Breaking Bad, Better Call Saul, and El Camino can be seen independently from one another, but exist in the same framework and need to be viewed together to receive the full experience.
+Breaking Bad revolves around chemistry teacher-turned-methamphetamine drug lord Walter White (Bryan Cranston) and his former student and fellow crook Jesse Pinkman (Aaron Paul).
+Better Call Saul, the prequel / sequel series, follows the origins and eventual fate of criminal lawyer Jimmy McGill / Saul Goodman (Bob Odenkirk), whom Walter and Jesse eventually hire in Breaking Bad, as well as police officer-turned-criminal and cleaner Mike Ehrmantraut (Jonathan Banks), who becomes associated with all three men over the course of both series.
+El Camino: A Breaking Bad Movie, the sequel film, concludes the story of Jesse, now a fugitive, after the events of Breaking Bad.
+Gilligan said he felt the three works can be seen independently from one another, but exist in the same framework and need to be viewed together to receive the full experience.

 The two television series and the film are set in Albuquerque, New Mexico, and give a modernized twist to Westerns set in the region.
-They were produced at Albuquerque Studios and emboldened success for the media in Albuquerque and film in New Mexico.
-The franchise is owned by Sony Pictures Television and has garnered numerous awards for Breaking Bad, for Better Call Saul, and for El Camino.
-The two series originally aired on AMC, while the film premiered on Netflix, on which both television series air internationally (outside of United States).
+Each of the three entries were produced at Albuquerque Studios and emboldened success for the media in the city and film in the state.
+Both series originally aired on AMC, while the film premiered on Netflix, on which the two television series aired internationally (outside of United States).
+The franchise is owned by Sony Pictures Television and received strong critical acclaim; numerous awards were given to Breaking Bad, to Better Call Saul, and to El Camino.

-The franchise has since expanded across several different mediums and multimedia platforms, with contributions from its recurring cast and crew.